 95% Of Plastic In Oceans Comes From These Ten Rivers

 Environmental researchers have recently revealed surprising research results about pollution in the oceans.
-In a study published in the journal Environmental Science and Technology, it says there are only 10 rivers in the world that deserve to be blamed for the occurrence of pollution of plastic waste in the oceans.
+A study published in the journal Environmental Science and Technology, says there are only 10 rivers in the world that deserve to be blamed for the occurrence of pollution of plastic waste in the oceans.